sebsikora/satellite_terminal/README.md

 ### Child process

-The paths to the named pipes are passed to the child process via it's command-line arguments, therefore argc and argv must be passed to the SatTerm_Client constructor.
+Client parameters are passed to the child process via it's command-line arguments, therefore argc and argv must be passed to the SatTerm_Client constructor.

-The pipe path data is appended directly onto the child binary path string passed to the server constructor following an automatically applied delimiter ("client_args"), so you can use any command-line arguments required by the child process as normal and client constructor will automatically parse the remaining arguments.
+The parameters are appended directly onto the child binary path string passed to the server constructor following an automatically applied delimiter ("client_args"), so you can use any command-line arguments required by the child process as normal and client constructor will automatically parse the remaining arguments.
 <br />

 ```cpp